elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

 - save the workspace (`logging workspace`)
 - reopen it in Trodes and set the MCU to the desired options (connect via USB for this): Session ID mode on, correct RF channel, then save again

+    1.3.
+IMPORTANT Ensure that the Logger Dock will not interfere with the recordings
+- if the logger dock and the headstage are on the same RF channel (say, the default, 2) and the logger dock is on during the recording, it will keep sending a 'stop recording' message to the headstage and no recording will happen.
+- to avoid this, setup the logger dock RF channel to be something else than the Headstage and MCU (say, 4).
+You will then be able to use the logger dock while recording (for example to extract data from the previous recording session) without interference.

-#### 2. To do every time before a recording
+#### 2. To do each time before a recording
-  2.1. ensure that battery is charged (use Logger Dock to charge it)
+  2.1. ensure that battery is charged (use Logger Dock to charge it until the LED is green)
-  2.2. connect MCU to computer (usb or ethernet), connect the RF transceiver (Aux 1 port), switch it on
+  2.2. connect MCU to computer (usb or ethernet), connect the RF transceiver (Aux 1 port), switch the MCU on
-  2.3. enable SD card for recording: either insert in MCU and press the 0_0 button until it goes back to green, or use the LoggerDock 'enable for recording' option
+  2.3. enable SD card for recording: either insert in MCU (if firmware >v18) and press the 0_0 button until it goes back to green, or use the LoggerDock 'enable for recording' option with the sd card inside the logger dock
-  2.4.
+  2.4. switch your tracking camera on
+  2.5.
 Start Trodes with the `logging workspace`, connect it to MCU
-  2.5. (optional) Ensure that ECU is connected to MCU via HDMI, start it & connect to it in Trodes
+  2.6. (optional) Ensure that ECU is connected to MCU via HDMI, start it & connect to it in Trodes
-  2.6.
+  2.7.
 Connect the battery (and optionally LEDs) to the untethered headstage, insert the enabled SD card.
 ![image](https://github.com/vandermeerlab/mvdmlab-protocols/assets/64431932/bcc2813c-4a87-436d-8922-67ef03f5f07a)

 #### 3. When ready for recording

+TLDR: enabled card in HS -> switch HS on -> start streaming in Trodes -> start recording in Trodes IN THAT ORDER

+In more details:
   3.1.
 If using tracking: click on Video, load or create the appropriate geometry, start tracking
   3.2.
 Connect the headstage to the rat, make sure the SD card is in, switch the headstage on: the tracking LED (if connected) should switch on, the headstage LED indicators should both blink twice (orange & red) indicating power to the headstage, then the orange one should slow blink ('breathing') indicating that the SD card is enabled.
 Mine alternates this and 4 fast orange blinks which are supposed to indicate start of recording...
   3.3.
 Select Stream from source: the headstage will start recording: it will do 4 orange blinks and then stop the 'breathing' pattern.
   3.4.
 Select 'New recording...' then choose a filename, let's say `Recording_file`; the MCU will start recording.
 The Headstage should now xxx  (blink? do nothing? unclear)
-  -> check why the 'RF sync' channel doesn't show anything -> check why the hs doesn't make any light
+  -> check why the 'RF sync' channel doesn't show anything
+  -> check why the hs doesn't make any light -> I think this might be changed in future versions

 #### 4. To end recording
   4.1.
-Hit the pause button (stops the MCU from recording), close file, disconnect the stream (stops the headstage from recording: it should do a slow red breathing indicator)
+Hit the pause button (stops the MCU from recording), close file, disconnect the stream (stops the headstage from recording: it should show a slow red breathing indicator)
   4.2.
-Switch the headstage off
+Switch the headstage off and retrieve the SD card
 you now have two recording files: the 'neural recording' on the SD card and the 'environmental recording' on the computer.

 #### 5. Post-recording merging